dmulyalin/ttp/docs/source/Template Tag/Template Tag.rst

 ******************************************************************************
 ``base_path="/os/base/path/to/data/"``

-This attributes allows to specify base OS file system path to the location of data folders, folders with actual data can be detailed further using relative path in inputs' url attribute.
+Specifies the base OS file system path to data folders.
+Individual inputs can refine this further using a relative path in their ``url`` attribute.

 **Example**